pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 ### Network Security Group
 - Network Security Group is a virtual firewall.
 Uses inbound and outbound rules.
 NSG can be associated to multiple NIC's or subnets.
 Each NIC or subnet only uses one NSG.
 Default; only allows outbound.
 No inbound.
 - Data security in transit and at rest: SSL/TLS (Https).
-For at rest the Azure Storage Service Encryption (SSE) is used.
+For data at rest the Azure Storage Service Encryption (SSE) must be used.
+SSE works by encrypting the data when it is written to Azure Storage, and can be used for Azure Blob Storage and File Storage (currently in Preview).
 256-bit AES.
 ARM only.
 For Block blobs, page blobs and append blobs.
 Client side encryption is possible as well.
 Azure Disk Encryption = Encrypt the disks used by Virtual Machines.
 - Azure Operations Management Suite: A Suite to monitor traffic, see unusual things, etc.

 ### Role-Based Security